 The Namibian National Parks Programme or NamParks Initiative:

-The Namibian National Parks Programme or NamParks is a programme of the Ministry of Environment and Tourism (MET) of the Republic of Namibia.
-The programme was established in 2006 and is supported by the Federal Republic of Germany through KfW Development Bank.
+TThe Namibian National Parks Programme or NamParks is a programme of the Ministry of Environment, Forestry and Tourism (MEFT) of the Republic of Namibia.
+This programme was established in 2006 and is supported by the Federal Republic of Germany through KfW Development Bank.
 The first three phases concentrated on the Bwabwata, Khaudum, Mudumu and Nkasa Rupara (formerly Mamili) national parks in North-Eastern Namibia.
 Each of the NamParks projects consists of 4 to 5 result areas in which different intervention measures are to be implemented.

 NamParks IV Programme: